MECHANICAL ENGINEERING (MEGN)

 MEGN315.
 DYNAMICS.
 3.0 Semester Hrs.

 This course will cover particle kinematics (including 2-D motion in x-y coordinates, normal-tangential coordinates, & polar coordinates), rigid body kinematics (Including relative velocities and accelerations), rigid body kinetics (including the equation of motion, work and energy, linear impulse-momentum, & angular momentum), and introduction to vibrations.
-Prerequisite: CEEN241 (C- or better) and MATH225 (C- or better).
-MATH225.
+Prerequisite: CEEN241 (C- or better).
+Co-requisites: MATH225.

 View Course Learning Outcomes